-The public must not become blasé about Messi’s singular genius for we presently possess the privilege of witnessing it in full bloom, a stark contrast to the relatively restricted access faced by football fans in the time of Di Stéfano and Puskás, Pelé and Cruyff.
+The public must not become blasé about Messi’s singular genius, for we presently possess the privilege of witnessing it in full bloom, a stark contrast to the relatively restricted access faced by football fans in the times of Di Stéfano and Puskás, Pelé and Cruyff.
 Even those lacking first hand experience can only ever view Maradona through a prism defined by World Cups and fleeting coverage of Serie A.

 No, for those generations living in what can truly be described as the television age, the greats are much more recognisable: Zidane, Brazil’s Ronaldo and the one from Portugal.
 With four Ballons d’Or to augment his myriad collective honours, and existing in a world where he is widely considered its finest player, Messi trumps them all.

-There was a vintage omnipotence in the manner of the fairly routine midweek Champions League home victory over Ajax: a swaggering, Messi-inspired destruction replete with the quicksilver movement and clinical, space-divining perpetual motion which constitute the hallmarks of the modern Barça.
+There was a vintage omnipotence in the manner of the fairly routine midweek Champions League home victory over Ajax: a swaggering, Messi-inspired destruction, replete with the quicksilver movement and clinical, space-divining perpetual motion that constitute the hallmarks of the modern Barça.
 Messi created Neymar’s opening goal with a mazy run and delicate pass, before hooking up in familiar fashion with fellow conjurer Andrés Iniesta to stab in a second.
 An expected win, maybe, but Real Madrid, so impressive at Anfield, will have taken note in anticipation of today’s El Clasico tie at the Santiago Bernabéu.